lzwjava/blog-source/_posts/2024-12-11-abstraction-cn.md

 * Think about the standards between every level.
 Do they have some patterns?
 If they do, it can be written as lambda code to construct high-level order functions.

 * People wearing eyeglasses with full prescription to watch a blackboard (5m away) and a mobile phone is a poor abstraction.
 It does not better reflect the interests of the eyeball.

-* The functions, methods, and procedures to apply that abstraction should be thought through carefully.
-Do we need to do the same task for the whole batch of objects, or should we treat them separately?